 Instructors are expected to be available for reasonable periods to meet with individual students to discuss their performance in the course.
 The School of Law controls access to all examination papers and does not return them to examinees.

-AR 4-8 Grade Appeals
+AR 4-8 Appeals of Course Grades

-Grade appeals shall be handled in the following manner:
+Completed course grade appeals shall be handled in the following manner:

 AR 4-8.1 Initial Appeal

-Student questions about grades should be directed to the course instructor.
+Student questions about course final grades should be directed to the course instructor.
 A student may challenge a grade by submitting written objections to the instructor.
 Except in extraordinary circumstances, a grade appeal must be initiated by the student prior to the end of classes in the semester following that in which the course was taken.
 An instructor who receives such objections will review the examination or other basis for the grade and notify the student in writing of the outcome of the review within a reasonable time.

 The instructor may raise or lower a grade only with the approval of the Academic Standing and Student Affairs Committee.
 That committee will approve a grade change only after determining that the original grade was clearly erroneous because of (a) clerical error, or (b) defective construction or evaluation of the examination.